-Regional Ecosystems (REs) are vegetation communities that are consistently associated with a combination of geology, land form and soil in a bioregion.
-The Queensland Herbarium has mapped the remnant and pre-clearing extent of REs for much of the State using a combination of satellite imagery, aerial photography interpretation and on-ground studies.
-The current Vegetation Management Act 1999 (VM Act) Regional Ecosystem and Remnant Map, Essential Habitat point and polygon data and Property Maps of Assessable Vegetation (PMAVs) were used to determine the extent and type of remnant or regrowth vegetation within the WTA.
+Regional Ecosystems (REs) are vegetation communities that are consistently associated with a combination of geology, land form and soil within a bioregion.
+The Queensland Herbarium (DES) has mapped the remnant and pre-clearing extent of REs for the State using a combination of satellite imagery, aerial photography interpretation and on-ground studies.
+The latest version of the Regional Ecosystem Biodiversity Status Map (Version 11) illustrates the extent of REs as of 2017.
 REs can be used to predict the occurrence of suitable habitat.

 The Department of Natural Resources, Mines and Energy (DNRME) Regulated Vegetation Management Map dataset was used to determine areas that are assessable and non-assessable under the provisions of the VM Act.
+The current Vegetation Management Act 1999 (VM Act) Regional Ecosystem and Remnant Map, Essential Habitat point and polygon data and Property Maps of Assessable Vegetation (PMAVs) were used to determine the extent and type of remnant or regrowth vegetation within the Project Area (PLA).

-The Queensland Department of Environment and Science (DES) Biomaps Online search tool was used to identify all species that have previously been recorded within the WTA and reported to DES.
+The Queensland Department of Environment and Science (DES) Biomaps Online search tool was used to identify all species that have previously been recorded within the Project Area (PLA) and reported to DES.

-The Atlas of Living Australia (ALA) database contains records of Australia's Virtual Herbarium (AVH) (Council of Heads of Australasian Herbaria, 2014) and the Online Zoological Collections of Australian Museums (OZCAM) (Council of Heads of Australian Faunal Collections, 2014) and provides information on all the known species in Australia aggregated from a wide range of data providers: museums, herbaria, community groups, government departments, individuals and universities.
-Database records for the Gympie Regional Council (GRC) and Fraser Coast Regional Council (FCRC) Local Government Areas (LGA) were reviewed, validated where required, and used to provide locations of any threatened species records within the area.
+The Atlas of Living Australia (ALA) database contains records of Australia's Virtual Herbarium (AVH) (Council of Heads of Australiaian Herbaria, 2014) and the Online Zoological Collections of Australian Museums (OZCAM) (Council of Heads of Australian Faunal Collections, 2014) and provides information on all the known species in Australia aggregated from a wide range of data providers: museums, herbaria, community groups, government departments, individuals and universities.
+Database records for the Gympie Regional Council (GRC) and Fraser Coast Regional Council (FCRC) LGAs were reviewed, validated where required, and used to provide locations of any threatened species records within the area.
 GRC provided a list of Local Priority Species.